 How did you learn Spanish after you stopped working at the Catholic school?

-“After I stopped working at the Catholic school, I applied for and was awarded the Beca Cultura scholarship at EAFIT University.
+“After I finished at the Catholic school, I applied for and was awarded the Beca Cultura scholarship at EAFIT University.
 Essentially, the scholarship allowed recipients to receive language classes at no monetary cost in exchange for facilitating lectures about the culture of your home country.
-The scholarship was a six-month commitment with the option to extend it for an additional six months if you desired.
+The scholarship was a six-month commitment with the option to extend it for an additional six months.
 The majority of my lectures were related to popular holidays in the United States, sports, and music.”

 When did you start teaching at EAFIT University?
 How did the opportunity arise?

 “I started teaching at EAFIT University in Medellin, Colombia after I completed my six-month commitment to the scholarship program.
-During my lectures, the language department observed my ability to present and manage a classroom, which ultimately led to a job offer.”
+During my lectures, the language department observed my ability to present and manage a classroom.
+This ultimately led to a job offer.”

 What was your best memory while studying at EAFIT?

-“One of my best memories at EAFIT occurred during a Spanish class with language learners from all over the world: China, Japan, France, and Russia, if I remember correctly.
-It became a great experience because not one learner spoke the native language of the others, but we all could communicate in Spanish.
+“One of my best memories at EAFIT was during a Spanish class with language learners from all over the world: China, Japan, France, and Russia, if I remember correctly.
+It was a great experience because not one learner spoke the native language of the others, but we could all communicate in Spanish.
 I remember stopping for a moment to absorb what was occurring at the moment and feeling thrilled.”

 Did you use the same method of teaching at EAFIT that you used at the Catholic school?
 Why or why not?